Saliou1920/Saliou1920/README.md

 ---

-- 🎓 Computer Science Coop grad (Dec 2021)
+- 🎓 Computer Science Coop Grad (Dec 2021)
 - 🔭 Currently I am working as an intern at Greystone
 - 🌱 I’m currently learning ...
 TypeScript
 - 👯 I’m looking to collaborate on ...
 React, PHP